JonahBraun/dog/readme.md

 <img width="464" alt="dog_custom" src="https://cloud.githubusercontent.com/assets/611339/9560594/a99a5466-4dd1-11e5-953d-dc273dd9e23a.png">

 ### Why?
-While many applications don't require five levels of color differentiated and prefixed console logging, some however do.
-This library was originally written for [Wago, a file watcher / build tool](https://github.com/JonahBraun/wago), which required log messages to be easily distinguishable from the application output being monitored.
+This library was originally written for [Wago, a file watcher / build tool](https://github.com/JonahBraun/wago), which requires log messages to be easily distinguishable from the application output being monitored.